Places to swim in Mauritius and get fit!

 Swimming beaches in Mauritius

-COUNTING THE LAPS
+COUNTING THE LAPS TO STAY FIT

 FACING THE ELEMENTS